A data-driven approach to $\pi^{0}, \eta$ and $\eta^{\prime}$ single and double Dalitz decays: Double Dalitz decays

-where the appearance of the minus sign is due to the exchange of two indistinguishable fermions in the final state.
-Then, squaring the amplitude of eq.~(\ref{direx}) we arrive at
+where the minus sign appears due to the exchange of the two identical leptons.
+Squaring the former amplitude, one arrives at

-where not only appear the contributions from both the direct and exchange diagrams but an interference term.
-We notice that the contribution to the partial decay width coming from the first and the second term of eq.~(\ref{interference}) is obviously the same, that is $\Gamma_{\rm{dir}}=\Gamma_{\rm{exch}}$, because the integration variables are nothing more than dummy indices.
-In this way, the contribution coming from the sum of the direct and exchange diagrams, $\Gamma_{\rm{dir+ex}}$, is obtained through the use of eq.~(\ref{distribution}), of course after permuting $\mu\to e$ (or equivalently $e\to\mu$), now with $\mathcal{S}=1$, in accordance with Ref.~\cite{lab41}, once the factor of $\frac{1}{2!2!}$, accounting for the two pairs of two identical particles in the final state and the sum over the two contributions have been taken into account.
-Regarding the interference term, its computation is much more cumbersome.
-We have relegated to appendix~\ref{interferenceterm} the detailed expression due to its length but it is worth to comment that we have obtained an expression in terms of five invariant masses which has required a Monte Carlo (MC) simulation to be integrated, is relegated to the appendix.
+where not only the contributions from both the direct and exchange diagrams appear, but also that of the interference term.
+The contributions to the total partial decay width from the first and second terms of Eq.~(\ref{interference}) are obviously the same, that is, $\Gamma_{\rm{dir}}=\Gamma_{\rm{exch}}$.
+In this way, the decay width $\Gamma_{\rm{dir+exch}}$ is obtained to be that of Eq.~(\ref{distribution}), now with $\mathcal{S}=1$, in accordance with Ref.~\cite{lab41}, once the factor $\frac{1}{2!2!}$ accounting for the two pairs of identical particles in the final state and the sum over the two contributions have been taken into account.
+Regarding the interference term, a detailed expression in terms of five invariant masses, which requires a Monte Carlo (MC) simulation to be integrated, is relegated to the appendix.